ORGAN DONATION - "To Remember Me"

 The only thing I asked her was that they not use any of his parts for cosmetic surgery for someone who just wants to look like a Barbie Doll.
 I would much rather see it used to help people who have no such choices - such as all the brave men and women wounded in Iraq and Afghanistan.

-The thought that his gift might be helping others to live a fuller life is one of the only things that gives me comfort right now.
+The knowledge that his gift will help others live a fuller life is one of the only things that gives me comfort right now.

 - Bet